dajomu/murdur-rpg-system/README.md

 # murdur-rpg-system
-Initially an attempt to kind of remake Morder: The Depths of Dejenol
+Initially an attempt to kind of remake Mordor: The Depths of Dejenol

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).